 5. **Connectivity:** Distance between points on the northern edge of the range to the nearest uninhabited suitable habitat patch to the north in 1970 compared with the same patches in ~2018.
-We identified the northern edge of the distribution based on reports on eBird.org from 1968-1970, which resulted in recordings of sGTGR in 48 patches and recordings of sBTGR in 30 patches.
+We identified the northern edge of the distribution based on reports on eBird.org from 1968-1970, which resulted in recordings of great-tailed grackles in 48 patches and recordings of boat-tailed grackles in 30 patches.
 For these patches, we calculated the connectivity (the least cost path) to the nearest uninhabited suitable habitat patch in 1970 and again in ~2018.
-Given that GTGR are not found in forests and that the elevation limits for GTGR (Selander \& Giller, 1961), and observing the sightings of both species on eBird.org, large forests, tall mountain ranges and high elevation geographic features could block or slow the expansion of one or both species into these areas and their surroundings.
+Given that great-tailed grackles are not found in forests or beyond certain elevations (Selander \& Giller, 1961), large forests and high elevation geographic features could block or slow the expansion of one or both species into these areas and their surroundings.
 For each point, we planned to calculate the least cost path between it and the nearest location with grackle presence using the leastcostpath R package (Lewis, 2022).
-This would allow us to determine the costs involved in a grackle deciding whether to fly around or over a mountain range/forest.
+This approach would allow us to determine the costs involved in a grackle’s decision to fly around or over a mountain range/forest.
 We would define the forest and mountain ranges from the land cover and/or elevation maps.

 * **Deviations from the preregistered plan:** We did not include connectivity as an explanatory variable within our SDMs because we used a method for calculating connectivity that was dependent on the output of our SDMs.
 We quantified changes in connectivity using Circuitscape version 4.0.5 (Anatharaman et al., 2020), a method that uses electrical circuit theory, treating a landscape as an electrical circuit with different landscape features offering different levels of resistance.
 We created our resistance surfaces using the results of our SDMs, which is a common practice when experimental data on species movement through a landscape is not available (Beier et al., 2011; Justen et al., 2021; de Sousa Miranda et al., 2021).
 See the Analysis 4 section below for more details on our connectivity models.